jdereg/json-io/README.md

 See https://github.com/jdereg/json-command-servlet for a light-weight servlet that processes Ajax / XHR calls.

 Featured on http://json.org.
+ * 3.1.1
+  * `JsonReader.UNKNOWN_OBJECT` added as an option to indicate what to do when an unknown object is encountered in the JSON.
+Default is a `Map` will be created.
+However, you can set this argument to a `String` class name to instantiate, or set it to false to force an exception to be thrown.
  * 3.1.0
   * **New Feature**: Short class names to reduce the size of the output JSON.
 This allows you to, for example, substitute `java.util.HashMap` with `hmap` so that it will appear in the JSON as `"@type":"hmap"`.
 Pass the substitution map to the `JsonWriter` (or reader) as an entry in the args `Map` with the key of `JsonWriter.TYPE_NAME_MAP` and the value as a `Map` instance with String class names as the keys and short-names as the values.
 The same map can be passed to the `JsonReader` and it will properly read the substituted types.
   * **New Feature**: Short meta-key names to reduce the size of the output JSON.
 The `@type` key name will be shortened to `@t`, `@id` => `@i`, `@ref` => `@r`, `@keys` => `@k`, `@items` => `@e`.
 Put a key in the `args` `Map` as `JsonWriter.SHORT_META_KEYS` with the value `true`.